chukharev/520/README.md

  - a natural-language understanding module for a (spoken) dialog system

 Assessment: a short paper documenting the final project - 30 points max, according to the following rubric:
-- clear and effective delivery of the Introduction section - 5 points;
+- clear and effective delivery of the Introduction section - 5 points
-- precise, succint, and reproducible description of methodology - 10 points;
+- precise, succint and reproducible description of methodology - 10 points
-- clear, correct, and unbiased presentation of results (empirical findings or system evaluation) - 10 points;
+- clear, accurate and unbiased presentation of results (empirical findings or system evaluation) - 10 points
-- discussion of findings within the broader context of research in applied linguistics - 5 points.
+- discussion of findings within the broader context of research in applied linguistics - 5 points